anthonyero/tech-blog/README.md

 ## Description

 A CMS-style blog where developers can publish their blog posts and comment on other developers' posts as well.
-Follows the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.
+Follows the MVC paradigm in its architectural structure, using Handlebars.js as the template engine, Sequelize as the ORM, and the express-session npm package for authentication.

 **Features include**:

 - Allows users to create a account with a unique username and a password
 - Users are able to view blog posts published by other users
 - Registered users can create new blog posts with a title and text content
-- Users can view their previosuly published posts
+- Registered Users can view their previously published posts
+- Registered Users can update the text of a previously published post
+- Registered Users can delete a previously published post
+- Registered Users can publish comments on published posts
 - Logged in sessions are saved allowing users to access their account over an extended period of time as they utilize the page

 This exercise was provided by Northwestern University and edX through the Coding boot camp.
 Submitted as fulfillment of the Module 14 exercise during the December, 2023 - June, 2024 cohort.